KasperStokholm/OSSIntroduction/README.md

 ## OSSIntroduction
-#For the first lecture of OSS.
+# For the first lecture of OSS.

 Creating a repository for the first introductory lecture of OSS.
-We cna use different tags of Markdown.
+We can use different tags of Markdown.

 *Italic*